 Chrysanthemum Color Meaning and Symbolism

-With so many types of mums growing all around the world, it should come as no surprise that many varieties have been ascribed special symbolic meanings.
-These can be used to convey messages and personal sentiments when arranged in a bouquet, corsage, boutonniere, or other floral gifts.
+With so many types of mums growing worldwide, it should come as no surprise that many varieties have been ascribed special symbolic meanings.
+These can convey messages and personal sentiments when arranged in a bouquet, corsage, boutonniere, or other floral gifts.

 Generally, chrysanthemums symbolize friendship, trust, joy, optimism, longevity, and fidelity.
 However, the symbolic meaning ascribed to chrysanthemums can differ depending on the color of the chrysanthemum, the type of bloom, and the local culture.